-In December 2018, the County completed the draft Routine Maintenance Program Manual (Maintenance Manual), which serves as the basis and project description for CEQA compliance and permit development.
+The County recently completed a Routine Maintenance Program Manual (Maintenance Manual), which serves as the basis and project description for CEQA compliance and permit development.
 The Maintenance Manual identifies maintenance objectives, outcomes, and standards; describes natural resources in the Program area and specific conditions at sites where routine maintenance is anticipated; provides guidance and updated Best Management Practices to avoid and minimize potential environmental impacts during maintenance; describes countywide impact mitigation approaches; and details administration and reporting activities.

-The County is preparing an EIR to provide the public, responsible agencies, trustee agencies, and permitting agencies with information about the potential environmental effects associated with adoption and implementation of the Maintenance Program and will also be submitting multi-year, programmatic permit applications to relevant environmental regulatory agencies in 2019.
+The County has prepared a Draft EIR to provide the public, responsible agencies, trustee agencies, and permitting agencies with information about the potential environmental effects associated with adoption and implementation of the Maintenance Program and has submitted multi-year, programmatic permit applications to relevant environmental regulatory agencies.

 Comments on the Draft EIR must be received by 5:00 p.m. on April 10, 2020.
 A public meeting to discuss the Draft EIR will be held on March 10, 2020 at 6:00 p.m. at 455 County Center, Room 101, Redwood City.